ceccoemi/yasa/report/report.md

         --mount type=bind,source=<path-to-neg-dir>,target=/<neg-dir>,readonly \
         --rm --tty yasa train -p <pos-dir> -n <neg-dir>

-After trained, the model is able to classify a text file using the command
+After trained, the model is able to classify a text file using the following command:

     docker run \
         --mount type=bind,source=<path-to-yasa.db>,target=/yasa.db \
         --mount type=bind,source=<path-to-file-to-classify>,target=/<file-to-classify>,readonly \
         --rm --tty yasa classify -f <file-to-classify>

-The .db file must exists and must be called yasa.db. and files and directories used must be bound to the container.
+The `yasa.db` file must exists, moreover files and directories used must be bound to the container.
 This can be achieved with docker volumes or docker bind mounts.

-For example in order to train the underneath model with all the text files in the directories `"$PWD"/example/pos` and `"$PWD"/example/neg`, you can use the following command
+For example in order to train the underneath model with all the text files in the directories `"$PWD"/example/pos` and `"$PWD"/example/neg`, you can use the following command:

     docker run \
         --mount type=bind,source="$PWD"/yasa.db,target=/yasa.db \
         --mount type=bind,source="$PWD"/example,target=/example,readonly \
         --rm --tty yasa train -n example/neg -p example/pos

-If you want to classify e.g. the `"$PWD"/example/neg.txt` file with the model trained just before, you can use the following command
+If you want to classify e.g. the `"$PWD"/example/neg.txt` file with the model trained just before, you can use the following command:

     docker run \
         --mount type=bind,source="$PWD"/yasa.db,target=/yasa.db \